Marwane-ELM/Canada-BC-housing-price-predictor-app/README.md

 streamlit run app/streamlit_app.py
 ```

-The app will open in your browser at `http://localhost:8501`.
+Then the app will open in your browser.

 ---